Singularity categories of Gorenstein monomial algebras: Preliminaries

 Similarly, for graded algebras, one can define the notions of \emph{graded Gorenstein algebras}, \emph{graded Gorenstein projective modules}.
 We denote by $\Gproj^\Z A$ the full subcategory of $\mod^\Z A$ formed by all $\Z$-graded Gorenstein projective modules.

-For a graded algebra $A$, every (finitely generated) projective modules and injective modules are \emph{gradable}, see \cite[Corollary 3.4]{GG1}.
-Let $F:\mod^\Z A\rightarrow \mod A$ be the forgetful functor, then for any $M\in\mod^\Z A$, $M$ is graded projective (resp. graded injective) if and only if $F(M)$ is projective (resp. injective) as $A$-module, see \cite[Proposition 1.3, Proposition 1.4]{GG}.
-In fact, one has $\gid_A M=\id_A M$ for any graded $A$-module $M$, see also \cite{Le}, where $\gid_A M$ denotes the injective dimension in $\mod^\Z A$, which is called the \emph{graded injective dimension }of $M$.
-Thus the graded algebra $A$ is graded Gorenstein if and only if it is Gorenstein as an ungraded ring.
-Certainly, for a finite-dimensional positively graded algebra $A=\bigoplus_{i\geq0} A_i$ which we mainly focus on, $A$ is $d$-graded Gorenstein if and only if $A$ is $d$-Gorenstein.
+For a positively graded algebra $A$, every (finitely generated) projective modules and injective modules are \emph{gradable}; see \cite[Corollary 3.4]{GG1}.
+Let $F:\mod^\Z A\rightarrow \mod A$ be the forgetful functor, then for any $M\in\mod^\Z A$, $M$ is graded projective (resp. graded injective) if and only if $F(M)$ is projective (resp. injective) as $A$-module; see \cite[Proposition 1.3, Proposition 1.4]{GG}.
+In fact, one has $\gid_A A=\id_A A$ (see \cite[Lemma 3.4]{Le}), where $\gid_A M$ denotes the injective dimension of $M$ in $\mod^\Z A$.
+Therefore, the positively graded algebra $A$ is graded Gorenstein if and only if it is Gorenstein as an ungraded algebra.
 So we do not distinguish them in the following.

 Let $A$ be a graded Gorenstein algebra.
-A graded $A$-module $M$ is called \emph{graded (maximal) Cohen-Macaulay} if $M$ satisfies that We denote by $\CM^\Z(A)$ the full subcategory of $\mod^\Z A$ formed by all $\Z$-graded Cohen-Macaulay modules.
+A graded $A$-module $M$ is called \emph{graded (maximal) Cohen-Macaulay} if $M$ satisfies that

+We denote by $\CM^\Z(A)$ the full subcategory of $\mod^\Z A$ formed by all $\Z$-graded Cohen-Macaulay modules.
 Since for arbitrary graded algebra, every \emph{graded projective module} is a direct summand of a \emph{graded free module}, we get that $\CM^\Z(A)=\,^\bot\proj^\Z (A)$.
 It is worth noting that the graded version of Theorem \ref{theorem characterize of gorenstein property} and Theorem \ref{theorem cotorsion pair} are also valid.
-In particular, $\Gproj^\Z A=\CM^\Z (A)= \,^\bot\proj^\Z (A)$
+In particular, $\Gproj^\Z A=\CM^\Z (A)$.

 \begin{lemma} Let $A=\bigoplus_{i\geq0} A_i$ be a graded algebra.
 Then the forgetful functor $F:\mod^\Z A\rightarrow \mod A$ induces a functor from $\Gproj^\Z A$ to $\Gproj A$, which is also denoted by $F$. \end{lemma} \begin{proof} Since $F$ is exact and maps graded projective modules to projective modules, we only need to prove that $F$ induces a functor from $\,^\bot\proj^\Z (A)$ to $\,^\bot\proj A$.